jfilatow/AI-Playbook/pages/appendix/prompt-library/documentation-writing/prompt-add-update-documentation.md

 Documentation Standards:
 - Maintain existing document structure (if applicable)
 - Be concise yet informative
-- Use professional British English
+- Use professional Australian English
 - Use proper Markdown formatting
 - Create or update Mermaid diagrams if applicable